jnedum/mutation-testing-demo/README.md

 # Mutation Testing Demo
 This code illustrates the benefits of running a mutation testing library.
 This example usese PITest (https://pitest.org) as the library.

+## Example App
+This example code highlights a portion of job board functionality.
+There is a `Listing` domain object and a `Applicant` domain object.

+The JobService will attempt to match Applicants with Listings.
+If the minimum salary for the Listing meets the Applicant's minimum salary, then a match can occur, and the Listing should be attached as "currently matched" to the Applicant.

 ## Usage
 1. Build and run the tests: `./gradlew test`
 2. Run PITest: `./gradlew pitest`